 Through the work related to the tasks (1) and (2) above, this Report also addresses the objective for technical conditions which can contribute to facilitate the use of wireless radio microphone for EU-wide operations, including specific aspects to improve the frequency management and the overall spectrum efficiency of equipment, as outlined in the task (4) of the EC Mandate.
 This would facilitate placing products on the market and ease the harmonised use across Europe.

-The intention of this Report is not to address all spectrum requirements for wireless radio microphones, but to provide technical conditions which may support harmonisation measures in the two bands under consideration.
+The intention of this Report is not to address all spectrum requirements for wireless radio microphones or address compensation for any loss of spectrum due to digital dividend, but to provide technical conditions which may support harmonisation measures in the two bands under consideration.

-It has to be mentioned that this EC mandate to CEPT on PMSE contains other tasks dealing with cordless cameras.
+The EC mandate to CEPT on PMSE contains other tasks dealing with cordless cameras.
 They are addressed in another CEPT Report.

 PMSE – Definitions and general overview